rat-genome-database/synteny-paf-pipeline/README.md

-# synteny-paf-pipeline
+# transitive-ortholog-pipeline
-Generate synteny paf files for jbrowse2
+Generate transitive orthologs for all species based on HUMAN orthologs.